bbq-bean/DSA-course-Java/Java-Cheat-Sheet.md

   - **_final_** means the class cannot be inherited.
   - **_abstract_** means the class cannot create objects(to use the class, it must be inherited)

 - Java Attribute/Method Access modifier by default(**no access modifier**) only let the code be accessed from the same package.
-Here the rest are from least to greatest security:
+Here the rest are from greatest to least security:
-  - **_public_** makes the attribute/method accessible from all classes
-  - **_protected_** makes it accessible only from classes in the the same package _and_ from subclasses of that same class
+  - **_private_** makes the attribute/method only accessible from same class
   - **_default_** is package private.
-Only classes in the same package can access.
+Other classes can access, but must be in same package
+  - **_protected_** makes it accessible only from classes in the the same package _and_ from subclasses of that same class(which could be in a different package) only as inherited attributes/methods though, never directly referencing the parent class
-  - **_private_** makes the attribute/method only accessible from same class
+  - **_public_** makes the attribute/method accessible from all classes, anywhere

 - Java Attribute/Method Non-Access modifiers can be **_final_**, **_static_**, **_abstract_**, **_transient_**, **_synchronized_**, **_volatile_**